goldsborough/cytogan/README.md

  - LSGAN with both
  - LSGAN with only concentration
 - gpu-vm-2:
-  - BEGAN with both
+  - C-BEGAN with both
-  - BEGAN with only concentration
+  - C-BEGAN with only concentration
 - gpu-vm-3:
   - WGAN with both [fail, retry with smaller lr]
   - WGAN with only concentration [fail, retry with smaller lr]